 Wandering in the lowlands

 Scientists collared the young wolf in October 2016 in the north-eastern province Mecklenburg-Vorpommern.
 The Dutch wolf-organisation ‘Wolven in Nederland‘ confirmed that this is a young female wolf, named Naya, of approximately 2 years old.
 The wolf managed to wander over 500 km in just 10 days.
 What is even more stunning, is that she was able to cross the densely populated Netherlands, without people noticing her.
 As she entered the Netherlands in the north, and left in the south, she must have crossed numerous roads.
 Vehicle collisions with wolfs are still one of the highest mortality causes, as we learn from German research.
-In 2017/2018 already 15 wolves died from car collisions in Germany.
+In 2017/2018 already more than 24 wolves died from car collisions in Germany.

 Belgium military zone